prody/ProDy/doc/examples/dynamics/extendmodel.rst

 Write NMD file
 -------------------------------------------------------------------------------

-Extrapolated modes can be visualized in VMD using :ref:`nmwiz` using an NMD file:
+Extended modes can be visualized in VMD using :ref:`nmwiz` using an NMD file:

 >>> writeNMD('p38_anm_backbone.nmd', bb_anm, bb_atoms)